canjiali/PARADE/README.md

 ${anserini_path}/target/appassembler/bin/IndexUtils -dumpTransformedDocBatch docnolist -index ${index_path}
 ```
 then you get the required raw text in the same directory of docnolist.
+Alternatively, you can refer to the `search_pyserini.py` file in `covid` branch that can easily fetch the docs using pyserini.
 Everything is prepared now!

 ### 2. Model Traning and Evaluation